PulkitXChadha/aep-offer-decisioning-previewer/README.md

 - Added IMS user's first name to the greeting of the app.
 - Added support for Dark Mode.
 - Used State SDK to store dark mode setting.
+- Document How to install the app on a new IMS org.
+- Document how to use the App

   #### Bug Fixes